 Although it does involve the use of extra equipment, it is far safer and will not harm your bow.

 If you don’t have a bow stringer, then the push-pull technique is your next closest choice.
 This approach keeps your bow straight and prevents it from twisting.
+Here’s a video guide of the overall process.

+You can also use the step-through technique if you need a bit more technical help.
 Whatever approach you choose, be sure to practice a lot.

 FAQs